janverschelde/PHCpack/src/doc/source/welcome.rst

 On input is a sequence of polynomials in several variables, on output are the solutions to the polynomial system given on input.
+The computational :index:`complexity`
-The computational complexity of this problem is #P-hard because of the exponential growth of the number of solutions as the number of input polynomials increases.
+of this problem is #P-hard because of the exponential growth of the number of solutions as the number of input polynomials increases.
 For example, ten polynomials of degree two may intersect in 1,024 isolated points (that is two to the power ten).